 Monmouthshire Healthy School Scheme is part of the Welsh Network of Healthy School Schemes and the European Network of Healthy Schools.
 The scheme supports the development of health promoting schools in Monmouthshire.
 A health promoting school is one that actively promotes, protects and embeds the physical, mental and social health and wellbeing of the whole school community through positive action.
 Schools are encouraged to work in partnership with health professionals and community representatives to deliver consistent health messages to children and young people.
 Including health topic areas such as: mental and emotional health and wellbeing; food and fitness; personal development and relationships; substance use and misuse; environment, safety and hygiene.

-All of Monmouthshire's maintained schools have registered to participate in the scheme.
-Schools are at various stages of the scheme, from Phase 1 to Phase 5!
-When a school has successfully completed a 'phase', they are assessed and are awarded with a Welsh Network of Healthy Schools Plaque.
+All of Monmouthshire's maintained schools participate in the scheme.